crazykazu/Web-Scraping/README.md

 12/19/20
 Just came back to it because I had an idea and wanted to learn.
 Started to make some sort of GUI and it works but now I am trying to figure out how to clear it

+12/20/20
+Could not find a way to like clear all of the text and stuff like that.
+Also added like the ticker symbol at the so that you can keep track of which stock it is because it can become a little hard to read

+Overall this has been a pretty cool project and now I have to find something else to do